 The upper Romanche Valley stretches out at the foot of one of the most beautiful summits of the Ecrins, La Meije.
 The north facing side of the valley is rugged and wild with glaciers and summits of close to 4000 m (13120 feet).
 On the sunny side, green terraced fields, charming hamlets, alpine lakes and meadows brimful of alpine flowers dominate the picture.
 Everywhere, there are lovely spots where you can enjoy the contrast between Alpine pastures and rugged peaks.
 Below we have listed some of the most beautiful natural sites around La Grave and Villar d’Arène.

-Ramblers are spoilt for choice.
-There is the softly curved grassy Emparis plateau that forms a stunning contrast to the wild and spectacular frozen realm of the north faces.
+The softly curved grassy Emparis plateau forms a stunning contrast to the wild and spectacular frozen realm of the north faces.
 The blue mirror of the Noir and Lérié Lakes reflect the splendor of the Meije massif.
-Above the picturesque village of Valfroide lies the scenic Goleon Lake where la Meije attracts all the attention while the Goleon peak reigns at the back of the valley.
-The Emparis and Goleon areas are part of the N2000 European network which aims to protect rare and threatened species.

 Lautaret pass - Natural Reserve of Combeynot